zach-long/makegains/README.md

 - [ ] Add a 'Data' page where a User can see metrics of all types

 ### Long term goals:
-- [ ] Setup an efficient build system
 - [ ] Open API routes for mobile app addition
 - [ ] Add react native mobile app interface